 Call me a heretic, but I’ve grown weary of the dogma.
 And I’m a little embarrassed that our industry has so eagerly adopted these generalizations as orthodoxy upon which to build our learning.

-Unless your web connection has been down for the better part of a decade, you’ve doubtless heard the “generations” mantra, ad nauseam, in many a trendy learning article.
+Unless your web connection has been down for a decade, you’ve doubtless heard the “generations” mantra, ad nauseam, in many a trendy learning article.
 You know the one: “One generation is characterized by this.
 Another by that.
 Digital natives are superhuman multi-taskers.”
 And so on.
 One stereotype heaped upon another until…what, we’ve had our self-image formed for us?: “I’m under thirty, therefore, texting shall be my preferred mode of communication.”
 Or, “I’m over sixty, I shall flee at the sight of an iPad.”

 I’m no conspiracy buff, but the ubiquity with which the same article has been published leads me to suspect a propaganda office somewhere, texting talking points to every pundit in our industry.
 These experts then promulgate these stereotypes as if they are beyond controversy.
 And they run as a current (or undertow) through our grand dialogue, framing our approach to the challenges we face in Learning.